physiopy/phys2bids/README.md

 - [Developer calls calendar](https://calendar.google.com/calendar/u/0?cid=amoycDQ1MTdhMWdpaHNuNzlnOW1ucHJkMjRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

 ## Tested OSs
-While all version until `2.6.2` were tested on Linux and Windows, starting from version `2.7` onward we had to **drop Windows testing**.
-The reason is related to the cost of running such tests: for each Windows test, we can run up to 8 tests on Linux instead.
+All versions until `2.6.2` were tested on Linux and Windows.
+However, starting from version `2.7` onwards we had to **drop Windows testing**.
+The reason for this is related to the cost of running such tests: for each Windows test, we can run up to 8 tests on Linux instead.
 Partial Windows testing might be reintroduced in future releases.

 Hence, while **we cannot ensure that phys2bids will run on Windows or MacOS/iOS**, we don't see any reason it shouldn't.
 Besides, it will run on Linux Subsystems.

-We apologise for the discomfort.
+We apologise for any discomfort.

 <!-- ## Hacktoberfest